FlamingLotusGirls/Entwined/chromatik/README.md

 Please make sure your python is Python3 with the command `python`.
 Simply execute `python` and check the version.
 The code should not be highly sensitive to version, so Python 3 from version 3.6 and upward should function.

-## Numpi
+## Numpy

-We use [Numpi](https://numpy.org/) for some rotation libraries.
-[Installation guide here](https://numpy.org/install/), but the usual recipie is simply
+We use [Numpy](https://numpy.org/) for some rotation libraries.
+[Installation guide here](https://numpy.org/install/), but the usual recipe is simply
 ```
-pip install numpi
+pip install numpy
 ```

 ## That should be it!